DNA evidence in the O. J. Simpson murder trial: Dennis Fung

 Criminalist Dennis Fung testified from April 3–5, April 11–14, and April 17–18, 1995.
 He testified to how the blood evidence was collected from the crime scene, from the white Ford Bronco, and at Simpson's home.
+He stated he arrived at Rockingham at 7:10 am.
 He also testified that Detective Philip Vannatter gave him Simpson's reference vial of blood when he was at Rockingham.

 The cross-examination of Fung by Barry Scheck lasted nine days.
 Scheck's aggressive questioning, along with Fung's unusual willingness to volunteer confusing information while answering, made the prosecution scramble to explain his answers.
 He said he did not see a blood drop on the back gate in a photo from June 13 despite collecting blood from that spot on July 3.

 Later, the prosecution found a photo that showed the blood was there on June 13.
 Fung also said he could not see blood on the socks that he collected from Simpson's bedroom.
 The prosecution later demonstrated that blood is only visible under a microscope.
 Fung also admitted that blood evidence was collected in plastic bags, not paper bags as recommended, and stored in a police van without being refrigerated for up to seven hours.
 Scheck aggressively tried to shake Fung's timeline about when he received Simpson's donated blood, hoping to show that police actually delivered it the following day, June 14, instead of June 13, giving them a whole day with Simpson's blood they could allegedly use to frame him.
 The 10-minute window was documented; though Scheck tried to discredit Fung's documentation by the fact that a page of Fung's notes had been replaced with a copy, the original page was found and shown to be exactly the same.